 - Notification services

 - Residential service

 - White-Glove Service

-Lastly, determine if you should add additional insurance protection coverage as most freight shipments are only covered by the carrier’s limited liability, which may not cover the total value of your item.
-Note that antiques or any item that exhibits the style or fashion of a past era and whose history, age, or rarity contributes to its value are NOT eligible for additional insurance coverage.
+Lastly, determine if you should add additional insurance protection coverage.
+Most freight shipments are only covered by the carrier’s limited liability.
+This may not cover the total value of your item.
+Note that antiques or any item that exhibits the style or fashion of a past era and whose history, age, or rarity contributes to its value are NOT eligible for additional coverage.